awsdocs/aws-direct-connect-user-guide/doc_source/using-cli.md

 1. Create a private virtual interface\.
 You must specify a name, a VLAN ID, and a BGP Autonomous System Number \(ASN\)\.

-   For IPv4 traffic, you need private IPv4 addresses for each end of the BPG peering session\.
+   For IPv4 traffic, you need private IPv4 addresses for each end of the BGP peering session\.
 You can specify your own IPv4 addresses, or you can let Amazon generate the addresses for you\.
 In the following example, the IPv4 addresses are generated for you\.

    ```
    aws directconnect create-private-virtual-interface --connection-id dxcon-fg31dyv6 --new-private-virtual-interface virtualInterfaceName=PrivateVirtualInterface,vlan=101,asn=65000,virtualGatewayId=vgw-ebaa27db,addressFamily=ipv4